 When it comes to all manner of media, the iPad mini 2 is a great device to consume the content you want on the go.

-It starts at 16GB capacity, but 4GB of this eaten up straight out of the box, which means we can only recommend you go with the 32GB version for your media collection.
+It starts at 16GB capacity, but 4GB of this eaten up straight out of the box, which means I can only recommend you go with the 32GB version for your media collection.

-Given we had managed to suck up 12GB just by downloading a couple of TV programs, three HD games and plonked on a lot of music, that's not going to last well over the course of your ownership.
+Given I managed to suck up 12GB just by downloading a couple of TV programs, three HD games and plonked on a lot of music, that's not going to last well over the course of your ownership.

-You did at least have the option of the 128GB option as the highest tier device when the mini 2 launched, but that's now been discontinued and you'll have to plump for the iPad mini 4 to get that much storage.
+You did at least have the option of the 128GB option as the highest tier device when the mini 2 launched, but that's now been discontinued, and you'll have to plump for the latest and greatest iPad mini 4 to get that much storage.

 The audio performance of the iPad mini 2 is hugely impressive, even with the most basic of earbuds on offer.

 There are plenty of other reviews out there that seem to gloss over the fact that the iPad is as much a media-centric device as anything else, and no matter how many streaming services you subscribe to, the output is always going to be limited by the hardware.